particle-iot/docs/src/content/reference/device-os/firmware.md

 {{note op="start" type="note"}}

+On the P2 and Photon 2, selectAntenna selects which antenna the device should connect to Wi-Fi and BLE with and remembers that setting until it is changed.
+Resetting Wi-Fi credentials does not clear the antenna setting.

+The Argon (Gen 3) does not have an antenna switch for Wi-Fi; it can only use an external antenna.
+There is a separate setting for the Argon BLE antenna (BLE.selectAntenna).

 On the Photon and P1 (Gen 2), selectAntenna selects which antenna the device should connect to Wi-Fi with and remembers that setting until it is changed.
 Resetting Wi-Fi credentials does not clear the antenna setting.

-The Argon (Gen 3) does not have an antenna switch; it can only use an external antenna.

 {{note op="end"}}

 ---